-Relevant to onshore or mainland businesses that belong to the UAE real estate industry, the Ministry of Finance (MoF) announced the implementation of the Corporate Tax (CT) law starting June 2023.
+Relevant to onshore or mainland businesses that belong to the UAE real estate industry, the Ministry of Finance (MoF) announced the implementation of the Dubai Real Estate Corporation Tax law starting June 2023.
 This includes individuals, either nationals or residents, with commercial/trade licenses to conduct business activities in the country.
-It’s crucial for individuals and businesses to consult with corporate tax advisors to be well-informed and updated on Corporate Tax in UAE.
+It's crucial for individuals and businesses to consult with corporate tax advisors to be well-informed and updated on Corporate Tax in UAE.

 The Federal Tax Authority of UAE (FTA), which was created in 2016, will be in charge of the administration, enforcement, and collection of the UAE's corporate tax policy.
 Furthermore, the UAE Ministry of Finance is set to continue to be the competent body for international tax agreements, treaties, and other related matters, such as the exchange of key information in relation to tax.